What is the Mediterranean diet?

 - Consume plenty of fruits and vegetables

 Fruits and vegetables are an important source of vitamins, minerals, antioxidants, and fiber.
-Thanks to their high content of antioxidants and fiber, they can help prevent various diseases such as cardiovascular diseases and certain cancers.
+Due to their high content of antioxidants and fiber, they can help prevent various diseases such as cardiovascular diseases and certain cancers.

 - Choose fresh, local, and minimally processed foods

-As part of the Mediterranean diet, it is important to consider the seasonality of products.
+Within the Mediterranean diet, it is important to consider the seasonality of products.
 Not only for the environment but also for health and taste.
 Indeed, products are at their best in terms of nutrients, aromas, and flavors when they are in season.

 - Consume fish abundantly and eggs in moderation

-Fruits are nutrient-rich foods and should be the usual dessert choice, before sweets and pastries.
+Fruits are nutrient-rich foods and should be the usual dessert before sweets and pastries.
 They are also a good option for snacks.

-- Consuming water daily
+- Drink water daily

-- Engaging in daily physical activity
+- Engage in daily physical activity

 Conclusion